 8. Arizona State University

-At the Arizona State University there are several Bachelor’s degrees in Engineering available to undergraduate students.
-The BS in Engineering programs will help students in preparing for career-oriented goals and research opportunities to graduates.
-The engineering specialization programs available are cybersecurity engineering, computer systems engineering, industrial engineering, biomedical engineering, and software engineering.
-The BS programs will teach students how to apply strong principles of engineering, opportunities in entrepreneurship training, and provide knowledge of life sciences for the wellbeing of humanity.
 The courses in the BS in Engineering programs will depend on which concentration is chosen.
 However, some basic courses may include computer science, informatics, aeronautics, probability and statistics, software and data management, and business analytics.
-Some BSE programs are available as accelerated programs, making it an easy shot to the Master’s degrees in Engineering.
+Some BSE programs are available as accelerated programs, making it an easy shot to the Master’s degree in Engineering.
 ASU provides over sixty engineering organizations for students, including student societies.

-Program Highlights: several concentrations, accelerated programs, 60+ clubs and organizations, Accredited programs.
+Program Highlights: several concentrations, accelerated programs, 60+ clubs and organizations, and Accredited programs.